 “As I’ve said previously, we believe the original allocation of medium and hard compounds would have been a very conservative choice for Budapest,” said Permane.
 “On top of that, our knowledge of this construction from the 2012 season carries over quite well to this new configuration; giving us a good baseline in terms of such considerations as ride height, camber and toe sensitivity.”

 Eric Boullier echoed Permane’s sentiments, “Budapest will be the real test, but we’re confident we have enough data to say that there shouldn’t be any nasty surprises.
 We performed well in Hungary last year and we’re eager to do the same again this season too.”
-(Apex)
+(GP247)